 - 19:30 - 20:15: Andy Burgin - Kubernetes Transformation - A Case of History Repeating

 About the Speakers

-The second talk will be by Sam Smith from the Gaming Tribe at Sky Betting and Gaming
+The second talk will be by Andy Burgin from Sky Betting and Gaming.

 Affecto is a multi-disciplined, specialist technology recruitment business that focuses on permanent, interim and contract appointments across Yorkshire and The Midlands.
 We’ve spent years building our networks across IT from Development and Project Management to Infrastructure and Data Science.
 With such an intense battle for skills being fought, more and more organisations are looking to us to connect them with the people who can make a real difference.